 Introducing kittens to water from a young age will make the process easier for them and you in the long-term.
 Providing a safe and comfortable space for them will also help to reduce any stress.
 A water toy may also be helpful.

 If your cat is sick or old and they do not like water, using a wash cloth to clean any problem areas may be the best solution.
 If that's not even possible, you can talk to your vet about how best to manage washing.

 The most important thing to note is that cats do not have the same pH levels as humans.
-Therefore, using products designed for humans will only hurt your fur friend - this includes your expensive, 1000% natural, organic shampoo.
+Therefore, using products designed for humans will only hurt your fur friend - this includes your expensive, 100% all-natural, organic shampoo.
 You will need to buy a quality cat shampoo designed specifically for their skin or talk to your vet about what they recommend.